-Complete three courses from the CASE Natural and Mathematical Sciences list and/or the campus-wide General Education Natural and Mathematical Sciences list.
+Complete three courses from the CASE Natural and Mathematical Sciences list (use the College of Arts and Sciences Course Designation search tool to access a list of approved courses) and/or the campus-wide General Education Natural and Mathematical Sciences list.
 Students are advised to read all course descriptions in the College of Arts and Sciences Bulletin regarding awarding of credit.